Flood Damage Restoration in St. Louis

 Mold Prevention, Cleaning & Documentation

-Non Invasive Methods & Efficient Turnaround
+Non-Invasive Methods & Efficient Turnaround

-What To Do Right After Flooding In Your Home Or Building
+What to Do Right After Flooding in Your Home or Building

-Here are practical steps to take after flooding, when it is safe to do so:
+Practical steps to take after flooding, when it is safe to do so:

 - Check for immediate dangers.
 Look for signs of electrical issues, structural damage, or contaminated water, and keep people away from unsafe areas.

 - Call your insurer and a qualified company.
-Notify your carrier about the loss, and contact a trusted flood damage restoration company to begin mitigation.
+Notify your carrier about the loss and contact a trusted flood damage restoration company to begin mitigation.

 Insurance Support & Clear Communication Throughout Your Project

-Need Flood Damage Restoration in St. Louis?
+Ready to get started?
 Call Midwest Mold Removal at (866) 586-1948 or send us a message online today.

 Frequently Asked Questions

-How Fast Can Your Team Get To My Flooded Property?
+How Fast Can Your Team Get to My Flooded Property?

 How Long Does Flood Damage Restoration Usually Take?

-Will You Also Handle Mold Problems After The Flood?
+Will You Also Handle Mold Problems After the Flood?

-Do I Need To Wait For My Insurance Adjuster Before Calling You?
+Do I Need to Wait for My Insurance Adjuster Before Calling You?

 How Much Demolition Should I Expect After Flooding?

-Are Your Products & Methods Safe For Kids & Pets?
+Are Your Products & Methods Safe for Kids & Pets?

-What Kinds Of Flood Situations Can Your Team Handle?
+What Kinds of Flood Situations Can Your Team Handle?

 Hear From Our Happy Customers